 Starting a Runbook in Azure Automation describes different methods for starting a runbook.
 Hybrid Runbook Worker adds a RunOn option where you can specify the name of a Hybrid Runbook Worker Group.
 If a group is specified, then the runbook is retrieved and run by of the workers in that group.
 If this option is not specified, then it is run in Azure Automation as normal.

-When you start a runbook in the Azure portal, you will be presented with a Run on option where you can select Azure or Hybrid Worker.
+When you start a runbook in the Azure portal, you are presented with a Run on option where you can select Azure or Hybrid Worker.
 If you select Hybrid Worker, then you can select the group from a dropdown.

-Use the RunOn parameter You could use the following command to start a runbook named Test-Runbook on a Hybrid Runbook Worker Group named MyHybridGroup using Windows PowerShell.
+Use the RunOn parameter.
+You can use the following command to start a runbook named Test-Runbook on a Hybrid Runbook Worker Group named MyHybridGroup using Windows PowerShell.